telerik/blazor-docs/components/fileselect/overview.md

 This section applies only to Blazor **Server** apps.
 Blazor **WebAssembly** apps do not require additional configuration for the FileSelect to work with large files.

 In Blazor **Server** apps, the FileSelect uses the **SignalR WebSocket**, which has a default maximum message size of **32 KB**.
-To work with larger files, [increase the max WebSocket message size](http://barwicktechnology.com/2020/03/23/signalr-modify-the-max-websocket-message-size/) for the Blazor application.
-Also see these Microsoft articles:
+To work with larger files, increase the max WebSocket message size for the Blazor application.
+See these Microsoft articles:

 * [ASP.NET Core SignalR configuration](https://docs.microsoft.com/en-us/aspnet/core/signalr/configuration)
 * [SignalR Buffer management](https://docs.microsoft.com/en-us/aspnet/core/signalr/security?view=aspnetcore-6.0#buffer-management).